This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antiplatelets , such as aspirin, help prevent blood clots.
 Take your antiplatelet medicine exactly as directed.
 These medicines make it more likely for you to bleed or bruise.
 If you are told to take aspirin, do not take acetaminophen or ibuprofen instead.

 - Take your medicine as directed.
-Call your healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider as directed:

-You may need to return to have your blood flow in your legs checked regularly.
 Write down your questions so you remember to ask them during your visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.